NLnetLabs/unbound-manual/source/topics/filtering/rpz.rst

 To get these external sources to work manually, you have to fetch the external policies in the offered format, reformat it in such a way that Unbound will understand, and keep this list up-to-date, for example using :doc:`/manpages/unbound-control`.

-To automate this process resolver vendor-unspecific, Response Policy Zones (RPZ) is a policy format that will work on different resolver implementations, and that has capabilities to be directly transferred and loaded from external sources.
+To automate this process in a generic, standardised way, Response Policy Zones (RPZ) is a policy format that will work on different resolver implementations, and that has capabilities to be directly transferred and loaded from external sources.

 We'll first discuss the different policies and RPZ actions with examples, and then show how to implement RPZ in a configuration.